Do I upload files to this site?

 - In the URL field you could describe the path to the file on your computer.
 A disadvantage of this approach is that if you reorganize the files on your computer, this path could change.

-- For notes, cloud-based note services (Evernote, OneNote and similar) provide you with a URL for each note.
-Alternatively, you can directly input notes into your KnowledgeMap subsite by giving them a title, description and tags (i.e. each note could be a Resource in your knowledge map).
+- For notes, you can directly input notes into your KnowledgeMap subsite by giving them a title, description (the note content) and tags (i.e. each note can be a Resource in your knowledge map).
+Alternatively, if you use cloud-based note services (Evernote, OneNote and similar), they provide you with a URL for each note.

 How is this site different from search engines like Google?

 Search engines like Google go through all websites on the Internet and automatically pull their content.
 When you do a search on the search engine, you are searching through that automatically pulled content.